 North America

 Tiny, fast-flying birds that pollinate tubular flowers with their long beaks.
+Hummingbirds are important pollinators for many tubular flowers, transferring pollen as they feed on nectar with their long, specialized beaks.

 Nectariniidae